sumit-ag25/FaceMaskDetection/README.md

 --------
 1. Designed a CNN model using TensorFlow/Keras to classify masked vs unmasked faces.
 2. Applied image preprocessing and data augmentation to improve accuracy on real-world image inputs.
+3. Used pretrained mobilevnet2 model to achieve 95% accuracy.